 Measuring change requires understanding your starting point.
 Two weeks before your AI keynote, survey your expected attendees on their current AI knowledge, implementation plans, and confidence levels.
 Include questions like "Rate your organization's AI readiness on a 1-10 scale" and "How likely are you to champion AI initiatives in the next six months?"

 Create a control group by surveying employees in similar roles who won't attend the keynote.
 This comparison group helps isolate the speaker's impact from other organizational AI initiatives happening simultaneously.
+Without this control, you'll never know whether changes came from the keynote or from the dozen other AI-related communications your organization sent that quarter.

 Capture Multi-Dimensional Immediate Feedback